Foundation / Corporation

 - New projects are those being implemented for the first time.

 - Expanding projects have already been successfully implemented and will serve a new or different population, geographic area, or include new services or content other than what was previously implemented.

 - Projects must have clear start and end dates and have defined goals or outcomes.

 - Projects that run for more than two years are not considered new projects and are not eligible for grants unless they are expanding.

-Capacity-building grants to increase the efficiency and effectiveness or organizations that serve communities of color.
+Capacity-Building Grants to increase the scope (number of people, types of communities or services) efficiency and success of organizations that serve communities of color.
 Capacity-building requests must include an explanation of how the activities will improve the organization.
-This includes:
+This includes projects to: